 Carlos, who was accepted at Florida Atlantic University in Boca Raton, Florida, with a full-ride scholarship and a Graduate Teaching Assistantship, also has quite the exceptional resume.
 Even though he is pursuing an MA in English Literature, he is very passionate about film with a certificate in Film Studies to prove it.
 He also worked as the Assistant Coordinator at the Graduate Research and Innovation Center for a semester, and worked alongside Dr. Ricia Chansky on an analysis of literary criticism for Caribbean science fiction.
 Carlos hopes to be able to pursue film studies and creative writing, in addition to his MA in literature.
 He is very excited about the big move and is looking forward to teaching.

 With such great accomplishments, these two very admirable students would like to give some advice to future and current English Majors.
 They shared a few tips on how to make the most out of the college experience.
-First off, they emphasized on how knowing your limits is essential to being successful a student, as the saying goes, “don’t bite off more than you can chew”.
+First off, they emphasized on how knowing your limits is essential to being a successful student, as the saying goes, “don’t bite off more than you can chew”.
 Another thing they believe is essential, is knowing when to swallow your pride and ask for help.
-As successful English Majors themselves, they want to let fellow colleagues know that majoring in English is not a one way road, having a BA in English can offer students many opportunities.
+As successful English Majors themselves, they want to let fellow colleagues know that majoring in English is not a one way street, because having a BA in English can offer students many opportunities.
 As a good example to follow, this year’s Mellowes Award Winners are on the road to success.